Noam-shushan/PairMatching/README.md

 # PairMatching
 Pair Matching (CRM and Marketing System) - A management system I built for Steinsaltz Center to help matching people from all around the world to study together Jewish sources.
 - Backend is written in C#  (with WPF as front) and it uses multithreading
-- The software uses Google’s Sheet API
+- Uses Google’s Sheet API
-- The software uses MongoDB and connects to the cloud through Azure application
+- Uses MongoDB and connects to the cloud through Azure application
 - The system sends automatic mails (written in HTML and CSS)
-- Uses design patterns such as Singleton and Factory

-The program receives updates automatically from Azure clude.
+- Receives updates automatically from Azure clude

 Matching view: